DC Universe Comic-Con Panels Highlight Its Future

 DC Universe and Their Uncertain Future

-The DC Universe Comic-Con panels are important for reasons beyond simply building fan hype.
+The DC Universe/Warner Bros.
+TV Comic-Con 2019 panels are important for reasons beyond simply building fan hype.
 Disney+ drops later this year, followed (presumably) by DC’s parent company Warner Media’s own streaming app.
 Disney+ will feature almost all of the MCU, save for the series created in partnership with Netflix.
 DC Universe offers a relatively deep back catalog of series and movies, currently featuring Zack Snyder’s Watchmen, Batman: The Animated Series, and weird little forgotten shows like WB’s Birds of Prey.
 Yet, it’s the investment in new, original series that will bring in subscribers and keep them.
-However, thanks to the surprise cancellation of the original series Swamp Thing, people wonder if DC Universe has much of a future at all.
+However, thanks to the surprise announcement of Swamp Thing being cancelled, people wonder if DC Universe has much of a future at all.

 Just because Warner Bros. will launch its own streaming app, that doesn’t mean that DC Universe is doomed.
 In fact, DC Universe might be an add-on or some other doorway for comics’ fans into the service.
 The WB streaming app can compete with Disney+’s low per-month cost but bundling it with DC Universe could be a way to sneak more revenue onto the balance sheet.
 Of course, Warner Bros. could shutter the service in favor of its larger app.
 It often seems like DC and WB don’t know what the others are doing when it comes to decisions like these.
 While no one can really predict what Warner Bros. will do, the DC Universe Comic-Con panels will serve to counter the shutdown fears.